AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/experimentation.md

 >
 >This functionality is currently in [limited testing](/help/release-notes/releases.md).

-The [!UICONTROL Experimentation] panel lets you analyze the results of A/B tests in CJA.
-It provides results for generic Lift and Confidence metrics.
-You can analyze data from other tools such as Target, Adobe Journey Optimizer, and third-party tools that has been brought into Adobe Experience Platform.
+The [!UICONTROL Experimentation] panel lets you evaluate the lift and confidence of any A/B experiment from any source - online, offline, from Adobe solutions, Adobe Journey Optimizer, and even BYO data..

 >[!IMPORTANT]
 >
->A4T data cannot be analyzed in the [!UICONTROL Experimentation] panel at this point.
+>A4T data cannot be evaluated in the [!UICONTROL Experimentation] panel at this point.

 ## Configure the panel